rvega/morphasynth/pd/externals/src/moog_lopass/README.md

 MoogLopass
 ===========

-This is a [PureData](http://puredata.info) external that implements a lopass filter similar to the one available in moog synthesizers.
+This is a [PureData](http://puredata.info) external that implements a resonant lopass filter similar to the one available in moog synthesizers.

 Build Instructions
 ------------------